Vincibean/my-dayz-guide/guide/local-dayz-server.md

 ```

 ::: tip
+See the [Launch Parameters](./launch-parameters) page for more info on the meaning of each parameter.
+:::

 Don't worry if you don't have a `serverDZ.cfg` in your DayZ Server directory; we're going to create one in just a minute.
-:::

 ## Configuration
 The config file `serverDZ.cfg` sets all of the parameters that the server needs in order to know how to behave.